Ruin My Life

 "Ruin My Life" is a song by Swedish singer and songwriter Zara Larsson.
 It was released on 18 October 2018 by TEN Music Group as the lead single from her third studio album Poster Girl (2021).
-The single peaked at number two in Sweden, number five in Ireland, and number nine in the United Kingdom and Israel.
+The single peaked at number two in Sweden, number five in Ireland, and number nine in the United Kingdom.
 It is certified Gold or higher in ten countries.

 Composition

 "Ruin My Life" is a pop song with elements of future bass, that has a drum track backed by an electric guitar and keyboard backed by synths.
 Paper described the song as "Larsson at her dreamiest with pensive piano breakdowns and cinematic sing-a-long choruses that roll into stadium-sized emotional crescendo after emotional crescendo.
 Larsson unearths a darker side of herself lyrically, diving into the dynamics of a toxic relationship.
 With a self-annihilating fatalism, Larsson's refrain of 'I want you to ruin my life/ruin my life/ruin my life' may seem naively reckless but, as the singer explains, taps into a more universal sentiment."